rakkatak/sandbox/restaurant-menu/README.md

 by Anita Katakkar

-This is an application used to display 3 states: home, categories and menu items.
+This is an application used to display a restaurant menu by first showing a landing page.
+The user can then click on the 'View Menu' link to view menu categories.
+When a category is clicked, all the menu items that fall under that category will be displayed.

-The project required Angular 1.5 due some environment constraints.
+The application was built using Angular and I was required to use Angular 1.5 due some environment constraints.
 In order to come closer to the style of Angular 2, components were used.

+The angular implementation includes 3 states: home, categories and menu items.

+You can see the working application [here](https://rakkatak.github.io/sandbox/restaurant-menu/)

 ## Use of IIFE blocks and 'use strict'